Climate change: the physics

 - the larger the total emissions, the greater the warming.

-Average temperatures are increasing
+Average temperatures have increased

 Source: IPCC [1]